zambezi21/SOAR-EDR-PROJECT/README.md

   ![Diagram](https://github.com/user-attachments/assets/3b7aca6d-597b-4c3c-bb03-4e44ec90f4f0)
    *Ref 1: Network Diagram*

 - The second step is to install and setup LimaCharlie.
+As well as confim events.
+Once there has been a LimaCharlie account created and installed on the Windows VM, on the host one will be able to click on the sensor of the VM and find infomation about the server.
+As well as find and view much more event info from the VM.

   ![LimaCharlie 1](https://github.com/user-attachments/assets/1f026962-2d8d-41bc-b180-eb4e0174f4c6)
   *Ref 2: Creating a LimaCharlie account base line from host machine*